 Usage notes

-Important When you renew a subscription instance and downgrade the configurations of the instance at the same time, you can downgrade the instance only to a different instance type within the same instance family.
-If you want to downgrade the instance to an instance type that belongs to a different instance family, separately change the instance type.
+Important When you renew and downgrade an instance, you can only downgrade to an instance type within the same instance family.
+To change to a different instance family, change the instance type directly.
 For more information, see Change instance types.
-If you want to change the instance type of an expired subscription instance, renew the instance and then change the instance type.
-For more information, see Renew a subscription instance and Change instance types.
+After an instance expires, to change the instance type, renew the instance and then change its instance type.
+For more information, see Renew an instance immediately and Change instance types.

-Change the billing method of data disks.
-You can change the billing method of data disks that are attached to the subscription instance from subscription to pay-as-you-go.
+Change the billing method of data disks: Change the billing method from subscription to pay-as-you-go.

 |